mrrodriguez/mrrodriguez.github.io/_posts/2024-05-23-emacs-to-neovim-part-2.markdown

 -----

-In the same way I wanted "save" to cause a return to "normal" mode in `spacemacs` that can be setup in `vscode` by adding this to the User `keybindings.json`:
+I think it useful to have the editor change to "normal" mode on "save".
+This seems like a fairly common configuration people setup for `vim` style editors.
+This is by adding this to the User `keybindings.json`:

 ```json
 {